SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 }
 ```

-Notice that here we use the Solace "client acknowledgement mode", which allows the consumers to acknowledge each message individually.
+Notice that here we use the Solace "Client acknowledgement mode", which allows the consumers to acknowledge each message individually.
 You can learn more about acknowledgement modes in the [Solace Documentation – Acknowledging Messages Received by Clients]({{ site.docs-msg-consumer-ack-modes }}){:target="_top"}.

 ```javascript
     acknowledgeMode: solace.MessageConsumerAcknowledgeMode.CLIENT, // Enabling Client ack